CillianF96/StudyGroup/README.md

-# Liz-ProjectStudyGroup
+# StudyGroup
-Study Group Application
+This is a Study Group Application using Windows Forms